V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/coordinates.md

 ![LR3 Top Down Image G54 and G55](https://user-images.githubusercontent.com/10994647/219782606-cc59a7e8-dc3c-4df7-b7c1-42cb0c3d58d8.png)

+Note: If you have set an origin with G92 prior to sending a command to change workspaces then all workspaces will start with the origin you set, except for the G53 Native Workspace described below, which will have it's origin reset to the point where the machine started, or where the endstops were used to set the machine boundaries.

 Saving to EEPROM with M500 (https://marlinfw.org/docs/gcode/M500.html) will save the workspace origins so they can be used the next time you turn the machine on.